 - after a walk in snowy, icy or wet conditions, dry your pet off as quickly as possible and make sure they keep warm

-- some dogs will need a properly fitting dog coat in cold weather
+- some dogs will need a properly fitted dog coat in cold weather

-- take care of yourself when walking your dog in icy conditions, as a dog pulling on the lead can cause you to lose your balance
+- take care when walking your dog in icy conditions, as a dog pulling on the lead can cause you to lose your balance

 Flooding and severe weather

 Weather in Northern Ireland can be severe.
 Extreme shifts in weather patterns can lead to flooding in vulnerable areas and make some roads and motorways inaccessible.